ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-05-25-geography-male-tennis.md

 <div class='jupyter'>

-After a period of dominance in the 80s, American players are struggling to get in top 100.
-Now Spain and France rule the sport.
+<p>After a period of dominance in the 80s, American players are struggling to get in top 100.
+Now Spain and France rule the sport. </p>

 {% highlight python linenos %}
 import pandas as pd